 The shelves were as slick as glass.
 I hand sanded for what felt like days; or maybe because it did take days…many of them.
 I went back and forth between my old belt sander, my old palm sander, and hand sanding mainly on the frames.

-I then used numerous coats of this primer using my cheap paint sprayer I got on sale at Harbor Freight for $10!
-I actually prefer another primer now and I used it on my secretary makeover.
+I then used numerous coats of primer using my cheap paint sprayer I got on sale at Harbor Freight for $10!
+I actually prefer another primer now which I used on my secretary makeover.
 I’m definitely one of those who does not trust the “no prep” claims no matter what the paint can or jar says.

 It was a bit muggy on the days I began priming and it took quite a while for the paint to just dry.
 A few days into the process, I nicked a small spot and the paint peeled looking like what a price tag looks like when you try remove it and it becomes a little blob of a mess.